Mayo-Theodore/bank-tech-test/README.md

 This is a tech test which I have completed in order to improve my ability to convert a set of requirements into a fully interactive and well-tested application.

-This project was completed using Python, and the tests were written using Pytest.
+Technologies: This project was completed using Python, and the tests were written using Pytest.

 ## Requirements